 This dataset provides a Public Land Survey System (PLSS) showing Township, Range, and Section in the State of California.
 Bureau of Land Management (BLM) PLSS covers most of the dataset and derived data from the Department of Pesticide Regulation (DPR) PLSS and CalGEM.
 Projected sections (DGR) were appended to complete the dataset.

-This dataset is a digital version of CalGEM publication California Oil And Gas Fields 1973 & 1974 Volumes I, II, & III.
-It depicts areas where oil or gas production occurred ("Productive Limits") as of 1973 and 1974 and are deemed exempt for injection per the Primacy Agreement between EPA and CalGEM.
+This dataset is a digital rendition of the CalGEM (formerly the California Division of Oil & Gas) publications California Oil And Gas Fields Volume I: North and East Central California (1973 with 1978 supplement), Volume II: South, Central Coastal and Offshore California (1974), & Volume III: Northern California (1981).
+It illustrates areas in each Oil & Gas field where oil or gas production occurred and are deemed exempt for injection per the Primacy Agreement between EPA and CalGEM.

 TR26 Onshore Seeps